Talent Management | Compensation for Employees

 Compensation Governance

-As a company with three Board Committees, as defined under Japanese corporate law, NHI has established an independent statutory Compensation Committee.
-A majority of the Committee which comprises primarily Outside Directors as members.
+As a company with three Board Committees, as defined under Japanese corporate law, NHI has established an independent statutory Compensation Committee. which comprises primarily Outside Directors as members.
 The Committee has established both our Basic Policy and our Compensation Policy for Statutory Officers, based on which compensation for Directors and Executive Officers of NHI is determined.

 With respect to the relevant policies and total compensation for our officers and employees other than NHI's Statutory Officers, decisions regarding employment and remuneration matters are delegated to our "Human Resources Committee" ("HRC") by the Executive Management Board of NHI.
-The HRC is chaired by the Group CEO and at a minimum, composed of the Chief Finance Officer and Chief Risk Management Officer.
+The HRC is chaired by the Group CEO and an individual appointed by the chairman, taking into account financial and risk management perspectives.
 The HRC determines above matters with support from respective remuneration committees in each region.

-The Committee shall establish the Compensation Recovery Policy of NHI to comply with, among others, the U.S. Securities Exchange Act of 1934, as amended and shall determine matters with respect to compensation of covered officers who are statutory officers of NHI under Japanese law, and the HRC shall be responsible for the management, operation, interpretation and administration of such policy.
+The HRC establishes the Compensation Recovery Policy of NHI to comply with, among others, the U.S. Securities Exchange Act of 1934, as amended, and determines matters with respect to compensation of covered officers who are statutory officers of NHI under Japanese law, and is responsible for the management, operation, interpretation and administration of such.

 Compensation Policies and Practices for Nomura Group's Talent